Click to Login or Sign Up

 — On Appreciation for the City of Orlando who “has warmly welcomed Southern Baptists with hospitality, professionalism, and a spirit of service.”

-— On Appreciation for Bivocational and Volunteer Pastors gives thanks for their “enduring ministry” who have “labored faithfully in churches to advance the gospel across the generations.”
+— On Appreciation for Bivocational and Volunteer Pastors gives thanks for their “enduring ministry” and that they have “labored faithfully in churches to advance the gospel across the generations.”

 — On the Church’s Opportunity for Evangelism, Discipleship, and Care for Persons with Disabilities and Their Families urges churches to “develop or expand plans for inclusion of children, youth, and adults with disabilities.”